Peppermint (Mentha × piperita)

 Tension headache patients.

 Topical peppermint oil produced equivalent pain reduction to acetaminophen 1,000 mg at 60 minutes post-application.
-Note: topical application is for ACUTE tension headache symptom relief — safe in pregnancy and avoids systemic acetaminophen exposure.
+Note: topical application is for acute tension headache symptom relief — safe in pregnancy and avoids systemic acetaminophen exposure.
 Evidence-based non-pharmaceutical option.

 Side effects and drug interactions